mihaidusmanu/d2-net/hpatches_sequences/README.md

 Please check the [official repository](https://github.com/hpatches/hpatches-dataset) for more information regarding references.

 The dataset can be downloaded by running `bash download.sh` - this script downloads and extracts the HPatches Sequences dataset and removes the sequences containing high resolution images (`> 1600x1200`) as mentioned in the D2-Net paper.
+You can also download the cache with results for all methods from the D2-Net paper by running `bash download_cache.sh`.

 New methods can be added in cell 4 of the notebook.
 The local features are supposed to be stored in the [`npz`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html) format with two fields: